glitch-txs/w3-docs/docs/w3-react/init.md

 :::tip Note

-creatWallets function will expect you to have the WalletConnect project ID in a .env or .env.local file as `NEXT_PUBLIC_WALLETCONNECT_ID='YourProjectId'`
+createWallets function will expect you to have the WalletConnect project ID in a .env or .env.local file as `NEXT_PUBLIC_WALLETCONNECT_ID='YourProjectId'`

 :::